Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Preliminaries

-As mentioned above, one case that will be of particular interest for us is the fundamental degree +1 solution centred at the origin in the plane $M=\R^2$, i.e. the solution $U_0=(u_0,A_0)^T$ introduced in \eqref{radialansatz}.
-The linearized around ${U_0}$, which will be denoted with
+As already mentioned, one case that will be of particular interest for us is the planar case $\R^2$ with the single-vortex solution centred at the origin, that is, the solution $U_0=(u_0,A_0)$ introduced in \eqref{radialansatz}.
+The gauge-corrected linearised around ${U_0}$, which will be denoted with